 Some of my friends here, especially male friends think I should be tougher.
 They think that my ex-flatmate and everyone else who taunted me are complete “losers”.
 Even Goldfinch thinks I should not let what happened get to me.
 But I am a softie, I have ended up inheriting my mother’s loveliness.
 If someone picks a fight with me, I will just walk away, wondering why they would want to fight with me when I only think lovely thoughts towards others.

 It took me a long time to admit it…but I can see why others have claimed I was bullied and that I was the victim of something known as “Cyber-bullying”.
+When my family members later realized what I had been putting up with they explained to me what a troll was and what cyber-bullying was.
 At the time, I was trying to laugh it off and pretend it was not getting to me.
 But that was not at all the case.
 It was getting to me.
 How did I feel about a workmate screaming at me because she thought there was a link between her husband and I?
 How did I feel being taunted over my ex-flatmate by hundreds of people, many of whom I barely knew?
 How did I feel when even my closest friends seemed to be suspicious of me asking me if there was something I was hiding?
 Yes there was something I was hiding…I HAD HAD ENOUGH!
 I WANTED IT TO STOP!

 There is the possibility that it will get to me, that someone has spread lies about me and people I thought were my good friends seem to have believed him.
 My sudden vanishing from London may have contributed to that.
 But I did not want to share what happened to me in the park that night with all of my friends.
 If in the future, I feel isolated emotionally like I did back then, this time I must turn to people who I can count on.
 I must not carry that burden alone.
 I must not go to any parks on my own late at night.